nuuuwan/news_lk3_data/README.md

 Rajapakshe announced this decision while speaking at a press conference being held in Colombo today (29).

 Dr. Rajapakshe says he will step down from his ministerial position, to run for the Office of President in the upcoming election.

+Commenting further, he said: “I have stated that I am not running for the Presidential Election from the Sri Lanka Podujana Peramuna (SLPP), but another alliance.
+No one who is contesting from the SLPP in the Cabinet has come forward yet…Then we both are running for the presidency from other political parties.
+The President also asked me regarding the matter.
+Accordingly, I decided to step down from the ministerial position to contest for the upcoming Presidential Election.”

 ◼️